 Peptides in cosmetic products have gained popularity in recent years.
 But are they really an ultimate miracle weapon against skin aging and wrinkles?
 Or have they overestimated ingredients without a scientific reference?
 In this article, we investigate what peptides are in general and whether they can be useful in cosmetics.
 Unfortunately, our assumption solidifies; peptides are initially more marketing mesh than substances with a proven effect.

 Simply put Peptides are building blocks that make up protein.
 When several amino acids unite they make a peptide bond.
 Peptides have numerous functions in nature – some act as messenger substances in plants, others are hormones in the human body.
-You may have seen Google searches online asking for the best peptide stack for muscle growth, and see results come up with bodybuilding sites and forums.
-Or even spotted advertisements with peptide injections for weight loss!
-The truth is peptides have many uses but are mostly famed for building muscle and promoting fat loss.
+The truth is research peptides have many uses but are mostly for building muscle and promoting fat loss.
 However, with more research experts have discovered peptides to be effective in anti-aging!

 1.Vialox originates from snake venom this research peptide can actually paralyze the facial muscle and reduce fine lines and wrinkles in the skin –